Shantal Monique Flaunts Her Incredible Bikini Body On Instagram, Drives Fans Crazy With Sheer Display Of Skin

 The stunning model wore her blonde tresses down and opted for minimal makeup to keep it as natural as possible.
 According to the caption, the snap was captured to promote Ignite International, a global cannabis company founded by Armenian-American gambler, Dan Bilzerian.

-Within eight hours of going live, the pictures have racked up about 20,000 likes and over 720 comments where fans and followers drooled over the sheer display of skin and showered the model with numerous compliments.
+Within eight hours of going live, the pictures have racked up about 20,000 likes and more than 720 comments where fans and followers drooled over the sheer display of skin and showered the model with numerous compliments.

-Fellow models Chloe Othen, Tawny Jordan, Jessica Killings and Kindly Myers also liked the picture to show appreciation and support.
+Fellow models Chloe Othen, Tawny Jordan, Jessica Killings, and Kindly Myers also liked the picture to show appreciation and support.

 “Stunning, breathtaking and some other words I cant think of right now,” one of her ardent admirers commented on the picture.